cesarvr/pdf-generator/README.md

 For now the only ecosystem supported is IOS, but soon will make this plugin available for Android/Windows.

 The iOS HTML to PDF transformation is based in this work [BNHtmlPdfKit](https://github.com/brentnycum/BNHtmlPdfKit), I just add a new method to allow transformation between plain HTML to PDF.

 ##Features

 - Generates a PDF document using a URL or HTML raw data. for better results with raw HTML the CSS should be available for the device.
-- Open-with menu.
+- Open-with menu, open the context menu and (push to cloud, print, save, mail, etc...).
-- Return the Base64 file representation back, so you can upload the file to a server.
+- Return the Base64 file representation back, so you can upload the file to a server (IOS only).

 ## Installing using Plugman